The product of nonabelian simple groups and dihedral groups: Further research

 \section{Further research}

-In this paper, we classify dihedral-skew product groups of all nonabelian simple groups.
-Since all nonabelian simple groups are finite nonabelian characteristically simple groups and orientable regular Cayley maps of finite nonabelian characteristically simple groups are characterized in \cite{CDL2022}, we propose the following problem for further research.
+Since all nonabelian simple groups are finite nonabelian characteristically simple groups, we propose the following problem for further researches. \begin{que} Determine the product of finite nonabelian characteristically simple groups and dihedral groups. \end{que}